Sanford Health helps navigate fertility options

 While it does take time, both Martinson and Hintz unequivocally say the best part of their job is hearing great news from new families.

-“We have a bond with our patients that lasts over a length of time, and that’s pretty unique” said Martinson.
-“It can be a really hard time in somebody’s life, but it can also be a thankful and appreciative time.
-We have a lot of appreciation from patients that say, ‘You helped me do this.
-You helped me create my family.’
-And we love getting those stories.”
+“We have a bond with our patients that lasts over a length of time, and that’s pretty unique,” said Martinson.
+“The infertility journey can be a really hard time in somebody’s life, but it can also be a thankful and appreciative time.
+For the clinic staff, nothing is more rewarding than hearing success stories and knowing we helped make those families possible.”

 Learn more